3dem/relion-documents/source/Tutorial/Polish.rst

 :Use finer angular sampling faster?: No

-As you can see in the pre-calculated results, we obtained a final resolution just beyond 2.8 Å.
+As you can see in the pre-calculated results, after a final :jobtype:`Post-processing` job, we obtained an overall resolution of just beyond 2.9 Å.
 Not bad for 3GB of data, right?